 11. Kindred by Octavia E. Butler (1979)

-This iconic novel is not only a staple of African American literature, but a sci-fi classic in its own right.
+Octavia Butler's iconic novel is not only a staple of African American literature, but a sci-fi classic in its own right.
 Dazzling, heartbreaking, and all too relatable, it tells the story of Dana, a writer who ends up jumping through time between her life in 1976 California, and a pre-Civil War Maryland plantation.
 What follows is the haunting story of a woman literally trying to navigate two worlds, while being fully aware of the far-reaching legacy of the antebellum South she finds herself in.

 12. The Color Purple by Alice Walker (1982)